tmforum-oda/oda-ca-docs/ODAComponentDesignGuidelines.md

       filter: CatalogStateChangeEvent&status=active
 ```

 The `coreFunction` describes the core purpose of the software component.
 It describes the list of APIs and/or events that the component exposes as well as the APIs and/or events that it is dependant on.
-The definitions within the `publishedEvents` and `depsubscribedEvents` are experimental at this point, and we will modify and enhance them as we build-out the ODA Canvas and assemble a representative set of ODA Components.
+The definitions within the `publishedEvents` and `subscribedEvents` are experimental at this point, and we will modify and enhance them as we build-out the ODA Canvas and assemble a representative set of ODA Components.
 The current definition has:
 * an `implementation` which links to the Kubernetes service that implements the API or event, including the `port` where the http service is exposed.
 * The `path` shows the API resource end-point, and can be used, for example, to automatically configure any API Gateway that is included as part of the Canvas.
-Note that the `path` points to the root of the API (and you need to append the relavant path from the swagger document to get to an implemented API resource).
+Note that the `path` points to the root of the API (and you need to append the relevant path from the swagger document to get to an implemented API resource).
 * The `specification` points to the swagger documentation for the API.
 The Component CTK (Compliance Test Kit) will look inside this swagger for the `basePath` determine which Open-API CTK to execute for that API.
 The `basePath` is of format `"/tmf-api/productCatalogManagement/v4/"` which shows it is a `tmf-api` for `productCatalogManagement` with major version `4`.
 The swagger can be one of the TM Forum published swagger files (e.g. [https://raw.githubusercontent.com/tmforum-rand/Open_API_And_Data_Model/v4.0-Sprint-2020-03/apis/TMF620_Product_Catalog/swaggers/TMF620-ProductCatalog-v4.1.0.swagger.json](https://raw.githubusercontent.com/tmforum-rand/Open_API_And_Data_Model/v4.0-Sprint-2020-03/apis/TMF620_Product_Catalog/swaggers/TMF620-ProductCatalog-v4.1.0.swagger.json?token=ACS2FQP4M3AEZBKQQEMIUQ3ABGIBM)) or can be an extension (conforming to the TMF630 Design Guidelines).
 * The `hub` represents the path for configuring the destination for the events.
 * The `call-back` represents the path to the call-back end-point for these events.